jerome-t/netmiko-csv-nexus-config/README.md

 This project was written and is maintained by the following individuals:
 * Jerome Tissieres <jerome@tissieres.ch>

-## Credits and references
+## Credits and References
-All credits to Kirk Byers for making [Netmiko](https://github.com/ktbyers/netmiko)
+All credit to Kirk Byers for making [Netmiko](https://github.com/ktbyers/netmiko)